DebasisPaul/debasispaul/README.md

 # Hey friends!

 - 🔭 I’m Debasis Paul.
 I am a software developer Architect based in BD.
 Loves building web and cloud apps.
 Main interests are in .NET web technologies, C#, Microsoft Azure and application performance.
 I have worked with C# Using C# is one of the most enjoyable experiences I've had with software development.
 Its simplicity amazes me.
 Usually, when I get bugs, through the use of the language, the strictness of the type system and the compiler, it doesn't take too much time to figure out the culprit.
-- 🎬 I'm working on a web application called [ecms.v2](https://) that makes ecommerce management system more discoverable
+- 🎬 I'm working on a web application that makes ecommerce management system more discoverable
 - 🎥 I write code live on [Twitch](https://twitch.tv/debasispaul) - tune in, chat, and I'll answer your questions live on video.
 - 🌱 I’ve blogged here for nearly 10 years https://debasispaul.com/blog https://medium.com/@debasispaul
 - 👯 I’ve podcasted here for 15 years https://paulminutes.com